 She was appointed by the Care and Support Minister Norman Lamb to chair a Review of the Liverpool Care Pathway for Dying Patients, which was published in July 2013.

 Among her books is ‘Not Dead Yet – a Manifesto for Old Age’ (2008, Harper Collins), and ‘Is that all there is?’(June 2011, Rider).
 Rabbi Julia is a social commentator and writes and broadcasts regularly on a variety of social and religious issues.

 The Baroness O’Neill of Bengarve, CH CBE FBA

 Onora O’Neill is a cross-bench peer in the House of Lords and was a former Principal of Newnham College, Cambridge.
-She is the Chair of the Equality and Human Rights Commission.
+She was formerly also the Chair of the Equality and Human Rights Commission.